emanuelepaiano/bdnix/README.md

 /* enable rootshell */
 #define SHELL 1
 </code></pre>
-2) Change 1 to enable, or 0 to disable code.
+2) Set 1 to enable, or 0 to disable code.

-Example.
-If you have rootshell disabled and myplugin enabled:
+Example: If you have rootshell disabled and myplugin enabled:
 <pre><code>
 /* enable rootshell */
 #define SHELL 0